Andrettin/Wyrmsun/readme.txt

 - Gold, lumber, coal, food and score icons reworked (by Jinn).
 - Added "Civilized (Bronze)" and "Civilized (Iron)" tech level and max tech level options in the Single Player Game Setup menu.
 - The cursor now properly changes according to civilization outside of the RTS mode (in the menus and in Grand Strategy mode).
+- Scenarios can now be started directly from the quests menu.

 * Quests
 - Added The Battle of Magetobria quest.